Rangers thrash Aberdeen to stay top

 Fran Alonso's Celtic consigned hosts Hamilton to the bottom of the table with goals from Jacynta Galabadaarachchi, Kathleen McGovern, Charlie Wellings, Cheyenne Shorts, Caitlin Hayes and Olivia Chance.

+Glasgow City were below their best at Oriam, but secured victory over Hearts thanks to first-half goals from Aoife Colvill and Hayley Lauder.

 Partick Thistle fell behind against Hibs when Siobhan Hunter struck for the visitors.
-But Amy Bulloch's double, including a penalty, and Rebecca McGowan strike proved enough for Thistle's second win of the season, moving them up to sixth, despite Colette Cavanagh's late counter.
+However, Amy Bulloch's double, including a penalty, and Rebecca McGowan strike proved enough for Thistle's second win of the season, moving them up to sixth, despite Colette Cavanagh's late counter.